 Tallulah Gorge State Park

 The town of Tallulah Falls goes back to the 1880's as a mecca for tourists seeking respite from the city and heat of summer.
-Once the site of nearly 20 hotels and boarding houses, the town had just 168 people at the 2010 census.
-Helen Dortch Longstreet started one of the first conservation efforts in Georgia in 1911 when she lobbyed the state legislature to oppose construction of the dam by Georgia Power.
+Once the site of nearly 20 hotels and boarding houses, the town now has just 168 people (at the 2010 census).
+Helen Dortch Longstreet started one of the first conservation efforts in Georgia in 1911 when she lobbied the state legislature to oppose construction of the dam by Georgia Power.
 Today, the Georgia Department of Natural Resources and Georgia Power Company jointly operate the gorge.

 Our guides, Mincy Moffett and Carrie Radcliffe will lend their expertise to our tour.